 - Meet the qualifications found in O. Reg.
 128/04 (drinking water) or O. Reg.
 129/04 (wastewater) to obtain their certificate or licence, and

 - Meet the ongoing training requirements to renew their drinking water certificates.

 The Ontario Drinking Water and Wastewater Operator Certification Program establishes occupational standards for operators and water quality analysts.
 It is also intended to give greater assurance of safe drinking water to the residents of Ontario through ensuring that operators have the education, experience and knowledge to perform their responsibilities effectively.

-Additionally, operators can have their certificate/licence revoked/cancelled or suspended by the Ministry of the Environment and Climate Change (MOECC) for reasons described in subsection 13 (1) of O. Reg.
+Additionally, operators can have their certificate/licence revoked/cancelled or suspended by the Ministry of the Environment, Conservation and Parks for reasons described in subsection 13 (1) of O. Reg.
 128/04 or subsection 11 (1) of O. Reg.
 129/04.
 This process may be initiated by the First Nation community by contacting the MOECC.